ObjectIsAdvantag/sparkbot-starterkit/README.md

 # CiscoSpark NodeJS Starter Kit

-A minimal Starter Kit to create your own [CiscoSpark](https://ciscospark.com/) bot, with minimal dependencies (NodeJS, Express).

-Started after Paris DevNet SmartCity and TADHack hackathons, to bootstrap teams in minutes.
+A minimal NodeJS Starter Kit to create your own [CiscoSpark](https://ciscospark.com/) bot, with few dependencies (Express that's it) and goal to keep it as at a minimum.
+Started after [@CiscoDevNet SmartCity Paris](https://twitter.com/hashtag/devnethackathon) and @TADHack London hackathons, to bootstrap dev teams in minutes.

-New to Cisco Spark ? start with the [Web Client](https://web.ciscospark.com/) (signup, enjoy the free chat, encrypted end to end, with integrated video).

 Quick setup :
 - run the sparkbot
 - [optional] if local, run localtunnel to make your bot accessible from the internet,
 - attach your sparkbot to a Room
 - [optional] troubleshoot by visualizing realtime traffic to your webhook

+Looking forward to build an advanced Spark Bot with self Room registration, check Nick Marus's [flint](https://github.com/nmarus/flint)  and [quickstart](https://github.com/nmarus/flint/blob/master/quickstart/README.md).

+New to Cisco Spark ? start with the [Web Client](https://web.ciscospark.com/) (signup, enjoy the free chat, encrypted end to end, with integrated video).

 # How to run your sparkbot